• Skip to main content

 Pierce the potatoes a few times with a fork and rub them with olive oil and salt.
 Place them on a baking sheet and bake potatoes for about 1 hour until tender.

-Potatoes a few times with a fork and rub them with olive oil and salt.
+potatoes a few times with a fork and rub them with olive oil and salt.

 Step 2